 Asia is a bit underrepresented here compared to other providers, but the servers it does have are distributed pretty evenly between the east and the southeast.
 India is curiously lacking here, with only two servers, but Hong Kong is home to 19, which should be good news for anyone trying to circumvent the Great Firewall of China.

-Africa, the Middle East and South America host a handful of servers apiece, but don’t expect a lot of choice if you need a server in these regions: Africa’s seven servers are all located in Johannesburg, South Africa, while the Middle East is serviced by two servers in Israel and one in the UAE.
+Africa, the Middle East, and South America host a handful of servers apiece but don’t expect a lot of choices if you need a server in these regions: Africa’s seven servers are all located in Johannesburg, South Africa, while the Middle East is serviced by two servers in Israel and one in the UAE.